PARfessionals

-PARfessionals is an Arkansas-based, private research development firm for Peer Support and Recovery Providers in Addictions.
+PARfessionals is a private research development firm for Peer Support and Recovery Providers in Addictions.

 Background

-The company was founded in 2011 by Jorea M. Kelley-Hardison She self-published the book “Getting Ahead: An Ex-Offenders Guide to Getting Ahead in Today’s Society”, where she encourages ex-offenders to participate in clinical research trials.
+The company was founded in 2011 by Jorea McNamee She self-published the book “Getting Ahead: An Ex-Offenders Guide to Getting Ahead in Today’s Society”, where she encourages ex-offenders to participate in clinical research trials.
 She is mentioned in Dr. Jon Marc Taylor's book “Prisoners' Guerrilla Handbook to Correspondence Programs in the United States and Canada,” published by Prison Legal News in 2008.